To manage the huge increase in life science data

 - Biological science increasingly involves large amounts of data and it is not easy to find the right software to analyse this data.
 If a researcher finds the right software for what they want to do, they have to learn how to use it.
 For this, and handling large data sets in general, they need specialist training.

 The Training Platform makes it easier more people to learn how to use these tools, as well as increasing the discoverability of a range of training resources through a registry covering all aspects of bioinformatics and computational biology.
 Through its ‘Train the Trainer’ programme, it also keeps the trainers themselves up to date with current best practices as well as providing pedagogic skills to trainers.

 To build a more robust bioinformatics infrastructure

 - ELIXIR promotes an exchange of knowledge and support around Europe so that smaller bioinformatics resources are helped to grow and join a pan-European infrastructure.
 This makes new data sets available to researchers across Europe and allows them gain further insights into disease and normal function in living organisms.

 To drive innovation and industry usage

-The infrastructure ELIXIR sets up will make life science data around Europe more accessible, and provide easier ways to analyse and gain new insights from this data.
+- The infrastructure ELIXIR is setting up will make life science data around Europe more accessible, and provide easier ways to analyse and gain new insights from this data.
 These new insights in turn stimulate innovations in biotechnology and pharmaceutical industries, as well as in agricultural and environmental research.
 This results in economic growth through job creation and tax revenues, as well as helping to address some of the societal challenges we face, such as an ageing population, environmental degradation and food security.